TurtlewareAU/homelab-docs/Homelab/HA - Kubernetes with K3s/K3S - Argo CD setup.md

 ![](Pasted%20image%2020230315111710.png)

 #### Setup External Access
+---

 Here we want to patch our server so we can get to it via the NodePorts assigned.
-This will allow us to get access to the dashboard/
+This will allow us to get access to the dashboard/application from any ip on our network.

 ```bash
 kubectl patch svc argocd-server -n argocd -p '{"spec": {"type": "LoadBalancer"}}'
 ```

+##### Grab the initial password

 ```bash
 kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d